Ensembl/ensembl-genomio/docs/nextflow.md

-# Nexflow related documentation
+# Nextflow related documentation

 ## Installation

-Here's as simple bash snippet that allows you to install nexflow into a dedicate folder without keeping any bits of the Nexflow (`.nextflow` folder) in your HOME dir.
+Here's as simple bash snippet that allows you to install nextflow into a dedicate folder without keeping any bits of the Nexflow (`.nextflow` folder) in your HOME dir.
 We using bash here, though feel free to use any other shell your prefer.

-If, for any reason, you're not happy with the suggested approach, feel free to use the default Nexflow installation instructions from [https://www.nextflow.io/index.html#GetStarted](https://www.nextflow.io/index.html#GetStarted).
+If, for any reason, you're not happy with the suggested approach, feel free to use the default Nextflow installation instructions from [https://www.nextflow.io/index.html#GetStarted](https://www.nextflow.io/index.html#GetStarted).

 We suggest following: